piyushtada/destreamer-unipi/README.md

 # WAIT!
-Is an University of Pisa Fork!
+It's an University of Pisa Fork!
-I made this fork to allow people studying at the university of Pisa to download files and permit students to enter their private university profile directly, without inserting their personal data every time.
-Unlike the main program, the access credentials to the unipi portal must be saved in the program root in a "credentials.txt" file following this format (1 string per line):
+I made this fork to allow people studying at the university of Pisa to download files and allow students to enter their private university profile directly, without inserting their personal data every time.
+Unlike the main program, the access credentials to the UniPi authentication module must be saved in the program's directory in a "credentials.txt" file following this format (1 string per line):
 ```
 yourUserWithout@studenti.unipi.it
 yourMagicPassword
 ```
 ***You are storing plaintext-credentials, therefore pay attention!*** _(i will fix that later, i promise...!)_
-You can find the original work [here](https://github.com/snobu/destreamer), if you find any issue please submit to him.
+You can find the original work [here](https://github.com/snobu/destreamer), if you find any issues, please submit them to him.

 ### Little trick
 If you have to download lots of files, you can create a python script to keep working after crash without doing any action.
 Of course you have to manually stop it with ctrl+z, or it will run forever!